cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 <p align="center"><b>Figure 5:</b> $x(t)$ for the L96 system projected onto the first three principal components.</p>

-Although the trajectory appears irregular and chaotic, the system remains confined to a bounded region of the phase space, indicating the presence of an underlying attractor.
-In practise, however, one does not have access to the full dynamical system, but rather only to a few observables.
-In this spirit, here we suppose that $x_1(t)=y(t)$ is the only observable.
-In finance, for example, such a process could represent one component of the market, for example the return of a stock index.
-To recover aspects of the underlying dynamics, one constructs sliding-window embeddings
+Clearly, the system remains confined to a bounded region of the phase space, even though its trajectory is chaotic.
+This indicates an underlying attractor.
+While in this case the full system is available, is is often the case in practice that one only has access to a few observables.
+In this spirit, here we suppose that $x_1(t)=y(t)$ is the only observable of the system.
+In finance, for example, such a process could represent one component of the market, such as the return of a stock index.
+To recover the underlying dynamics, one constructs sliding-window embeddings

 $$
 Y_t = \\{ y_t, y_{t-1},...,y_{t-m+1}, \\} \qquad (2.1)